rofergon/Hedera-Fausto-Agent-/README.md

 # Hedera Fausto Agent

-A basic Hedera Hashgraph agent implementing the HCS-10 OpenConvAI Standard.
+A fully autonomous Hedera Hashgraph agent implementing the HCS-10 OpenConvAI Standard with an interactive menu interface.

+## Features

+- **Interactive Menu Interface**: Easy-to-use menu to access all agent functions
+- **Chat Mode**: Natural language conversation with the agent
+- **Agent Registration**: Create new agents on the Hedera network
+- **Agent Discovery**: Find other agents by name or category
+- **Connection Management**: Initiate and manage connections with other agents
+- **Messaging**: Send and receive messages from connected agents
+- **Profile Management**: View your agent's profile information

 ## Setup